pedrorijo91/onfido-document-FFAMS/README.md

 2. When we talk about really high availability targets the problem starts to be in the time to fix problems, as we the SLAs don't allow much time to human intervention.
 In these scenarios adding efficient auto-healing mechanisms becomes mandatory.

 ## Redundancy

-Since there is no information persisted in the system, we avoid some kind of problems with storage.

 There will be connectivity problems as with any system.
 We expect most of the problems to be flaky, and solvable using a retry mechanism (use exponential back-off).
 In case the problem is due to one instance being down, we rely on replication to try the request with another replica, minimizing the change of not being able to actually process the image.